 Many survivors of childhood abuse are living with un-diagnosed PTSD that becomes un-manageable when they have kids of their own.
 And the worst part of that is the feeling that you are broken and alone.
 This book starts a conversation about what it takes for families to heal from generations of abuse.

-- To educate those in the mental health, medical, human services and education fields about common triggers that arise for parents with PTSD, and the challenges they experience while working to break cycles of generational abuse and dysfunctional behaviors.
+2. To educate professionals working in the fields of physical, mental, and social health about common triggers that arise for parents with PTSD, and the challenges they experience while working to break cycles of generational dysfunction and abuse.